pForest: In-Network Inference with Random Forests: overview

-In the inference phase, \system applies these models up to the point where the certainty $c$ about the classification is small enough. \Eg $\RF_3$ might classify a flow after $3$ packets with an $c=70\perc$ which is supposedly too low.
-Then, \system would continue to classify the flow until (for example) its $5^{\text{th}}$ packet, where $\RF_5$ classifies it with $c=99\perc$.
+\startsquarepar \myitem{Context-dependent RFs} During training, \system trains multiple $\RF$s for different contexts, \ie different numbers of packets that have arrived for a flow.
+The goal is to maximize the score of each $\RF$ while minimizing their required resources.
+As these objectives are opposed, \system requires the operator to provide a score threshold $\tau_s$, turning one objective into a constraint.
+A high $\tau_s$ indicates that performance is more important than resource optimization (and vice-versa). \system then reduces the resources allocated to a single $\RF$ until any further reduction would drop its score below $\tau_s$. \stopsquarepar

+\startsquarepar \system employs several methods to reduce the required resources, \eg memory space.
+As an example, the same $\RF$ is shared between multiple contexts if its score exceeds $\tau_s$ for all of them.
+Additionally, \system removes redundant features and reuses them over different contexts to minimize the required feature memory. \stopsquarepar

-\myitem{Compiling random forest models to data plane programs} After generating context-dependent random forest models and selecting the features, \system compiles this information to match\&action table entries for programmable network devices.
-Since the entire model is encoded in memory that can be changed at runtime (\ie table entries), \system allows for a seamless deployment of new or updated models.
-Furthermore, \system maximizes memory efficiency by dynamically allocating memory for the required features, circumventing the fact that \PPPP{} has no dynamic memory management.
+\myitem{Compiling RFs to data plane programs} After training context-dependent $\RF s$ in software, \system compiles them for use in programmable network devices. \system implements the $DTs$ of the $\RF$s as sequences of \ma tables, where each table contains the nodes of one stage.
+This allows us to leverage the pipeline architecture of programmable network devices and to apply all $DTs$ in parallel.
+As a result, the entire model is encoded in memory that can be changed at runtime (\ie table entries), thus \system allows for a seamless deployment of new or updated models.